lux-org/lux/doc/source/guide/custom.rst

 Registering Custom Actions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's define a custom function to generate the recommendations on the dataframe.
+Let's define a custom Callable function to generate the recommendations on the dataframe.
 In this example, we will use G10 to generate a VisList to calculate the percentage change of means Between G10 v.s. non-G10 countries.

 .. code-block:: python